As a wordsmith, you already have 90% of the skills you need to start writing a successful blog.

 Here, you can share links to your social media accounts, so your readers can interact with you on different platforms.

-But you can also include a contact form (there are plug-ins/ widgets for that), so the readers can contact you directly.
+But you can also include a contact form (there are plug-ins/ widgets for that), so the readers can contact you directly by filling out an opt-in form.

 Posting your personal email address is a bad idea as you can expect many spammers to pick it up and abuse your inbox with unwanted messages.